b1nary/KruemelMonsta/README.md

 i dont plan to use any known license.
 Just follow those simple rules:

 *  If you publish it in any way, link to this github
 *  Dont sell it.
-Except in form of a "package" but association in rule 1
+You can give it for free any time in association with rule 1
 *  Else, do whatever you want